KostasValeckas/BarchelorThesisFiles/PyReduce/PyReduce_AT2017gfo/VIS/readme.md

 Logs produced while running the software.

 ### VISdataOnly1x2Bin.csv
-NOT ALL PROVIDED RAW DATA was used in this reduction.
+NOT ALL PROVIDED RAW DATA were used in this reduction.
 This is the list of the files used (TOGETHER with files in the 'ReBinnedData' directory).

 ### x_shooter_vis_AT2017gfo.py
 Run this script to excecute the reduction.